Key Takeaways

 How long does it take to know what my case is worth?

-You won't know the full value until you've reached maximum medical improvement (MMI) — the point where your doctors say you've recovered as much as you're going to.
+You usually cannot know the full value until you've reached maximum medical improvement — the point where your doctors say your condition has stabilized.
 Settling too early often means undervaluing future medical needs and permanent limitations.

 Will my case go to trial?